austanss/micron/docs/CROSS-COMPILER.md

 # Cross Compiler
-microCORE is built with no red zone, using an x86-64 GCC cross compiler.
+micron's kernel is built with no red zone, using an x86-64 GCC cross compiler.
 You cannot download a prebuilt package of this cross-compiler due to special compiler options when built.

 ## Instructions